magao-x/handbook/handling/bmc_dm_cabling.rst

-Decabling and recabling of Boston Micromachines deformable mirror
+MEMS DM Cabling
 =================================================================

+Instructions for cabling and de-cabling the BMC MEMS deformable mirrors in MagAO-X.

 Use gloves, hairnets, masks, and gowns in addition to the precautions below while handling the deformable mirror cables.